psehgaft/Hybrid_cloud_ecosystems/README.md

 <details>
 <summary> Validate skupper-operator is running </summary>

-Look at the pods running in your `open-ecosistems-cross-services` namespace now.
+Look at the pods running in your `open-ecosystems-cross-services` namespace now.
 You should see a running pod for the `skupper-site-controller`.

 ```
-oc get pods -n open-ecosistems-cross-services
+oc get pods -n open-ecosystems-cross-services
 NAME                                     READY   STATUS    RESTARTS   AGE
 skupper-site-controller-d7b57964-gxms6   1/1     Running   0          39m
 ```